apache/tez/tez-ui/README.md

   * `yarn.timeline-service.enabled` : Enabled the timeline server for logging details
   * `yarn.timeline-service.webapp.address` : Value must be the IP:PORT on which timeline server is running

-### In configs.env
+### In configs.js
-  This environment configuration file can be found at `./src/main/webapp/config/configs.env`
+  This environment configuration file can be found at `./src/main/webapp/config/configs.js`

   * `ENV.hosts.timeline` : Timeline Server Address.
 By default TEZ UI looks for timeline server at http://localhost:8188.
   * `ENV.hosts.rm` : Resource Manager Address.
 By default RM REST APIs are expected to be at http://localhost:8088.